- College Leadership

 In the Spring of 2017, ACC received approval from the Colorado Commission on Higher Education for its Facility Master Plan for the college’s campuses.
 The outcome provides a plan to guide the college for five years of facility planning to support the college's mission.
 The approval utilizes guidelines by the Colorado Commission on Higher Education, and the Colorado Department of Higher Education and includes information from the November 2010 Master Plan and facility audits.

 Our first goal in this plan was the Sturm Collaboration Campus in Castle Rock which we opened in 2019.
 Our second goal, the renovation of the Annex.
 Workshops began on August 17, 2017, with faculty, program directors, students, and campus leadership.
 From there workshops, meetings and initial planning continued until a final draft review on January 15, 2018.
-Our final proposal was then submitted to the Colorado Capital Development Committee, and we submitted this plan each year for funding until it was finally approved in the Fall of 2021.
+Our Program Plan for the Healthcare Integration and Annex Renovation was then submitted to the Colorado Capital Development Committee, and we submitted this plan each year for funding until it was finally approved in the Fall of 2021.

 As you know, a lot has happened since 2017.
 The biggest change is the significant increase in the cost to build our planned vision.
 What has not changed are our goals to improve the Annex making it a Healthcare Innovation Center.
 The renovation of our Annex building and the development of the ACC Health Innovation Center is central to our mission of preparing students for academic and career success while serving our communities now and in the future through the development of a talented healthcare workforce.